grid-line

 Not only can AI generate code, but it can also review and test code with the goal of detecting bugs and errors.

-Currently, utilizing AI can make the software development process at least 25% faster.
+Utilizing AI can already make the software development process at least 25% faster.

 undefined